Tyler Bellamy

-Tyler Bellamy (born March 17, 1988 in Hammonton, New Jersey) is former American soccer player.
+Tyler Bellamy (born March 17, 1988) is an American former soccer player.

 Career

 College and amateur

 Bellamy attended St. Joseph High School, played club soccer for PSC Coppa, and played college soccer at the St. Bonaventure University, where he developed into one of the premier fullbacks in the Atlantic 10 Conference.
 He was selected to the University of Buffalo Fall Classic All-Tournament team as a sophomore in 2007.
 His junior season was cut short due to a foot injury.
 In 2009, Bellamy was named to the Atlantic 10 All-conference second team as well as the NSCAA Mid-Atlantic region first team.
 December 2009 – Named 1st Team All-Region, which placed him in the pool for All-American selection.
 Team Defensive player of the year.

-During his college years Bellamy also played with the Ocean City Barons in the USL Premier Development League from 2008–2009.
+During his college years Bellamy also played with the Ocean City Barons in the USL Premier Development League from 2008 to 2009.
 He played in 18 games for Ocean City, including helping the team reach the third round of the 2009 Lamar Hunt U.S. Open Cup where they lost a close game to D.C.
 United of Major League Soccer, 2–0.
 To get to that point, they upset two professional teams, Crystal Palace Baltimore and Real Maryland Monarchs, from the USL Second Division.